NicodemusGurion/nicodemusgurion.github.io/_includes/QH/F-J.md

 > Indeed, We gave the Children of Israel the Scripture, wisdom, and prophethood; granted them good, lawful provisions; and favoured them above the others.

+## Allah ordained that Israel would live in the holy land

+Surah 5:21

+> O my people!
+Go into the holy land which Allah hath ordained for you.
+Turn not in flight, for surely ye turn back as losers:

 ## A tribe of Israelites were turned into rats {#rats}

 [Sahih al-Bukhari 3305](https://sunnah.com/bukhari:3305)